Practical joke

-A practical joke or prank is a trick played on people, generally causing the victim to experience embarrassment, perplexity, confusion, discomfort, or irritation.
-The perpetrator of a practical joke is called a "practical joker" or "prankster".
-Other terms for practical jokes include gag, rib, jape, shenanigan, and troll.
+A practical joke, also known as a prank or trolling, is a trick played on people, generally causing the victim to experience embarrassment, perplexity, confusion, discomfort, or irritation.
+The perpetrator of a practical joke is called a "practical joker", "prankster" or "troll".
+Other terms for practical jokes include gag, jape and shenanigan.
 Some countries in western nations make it tradition to carry out pranks on April Fools' Day and Mischief Night.

 Purpose

 Practical jokes differ from confidence tricks or hoaxes in that the victim finds out, or is let in on the joke, rather than being talked into handing over money or other valuables.
 Practical jokes are generally lighthearted and without lasting effect; they aim to make the victim feel humbled or foolish, but not victimized or humiliated.
 Thus most practical jokes are affectionate gestures of humour and designed to encourage laughter.
 However, practical jokes performed with cruelty can constitute bullying, whose intent is to harass or exclude rather than reinforce social bonds through ritual humbling.